MEET THE WINNERS

 Hawaii

 Genshu Price created Bottles4College, a nonprofit that helps protect the environment by recycling cans and bottles and uses the proceeds to provide college scholarships for Hawaii students.
 Over the past three years, his group has recycled more than 1.7 million cans and bottles, diverting 140,000 pounds of trash from landfills.
 In 2023, Genshu awarded Hawaii high school seniors Bottles4College’s first ever scholarships – nearly $22,000, raised five cents at a time.
-He did the same in 2024, when he also granted $10,000 in disaster relief funding to those affected by the Maui wildfires.
+He did the same in 2024, bringing his scholarship total to $43,500.
+He has also granted $10,000 in disaster relief funding to those affected by the 2023 Maui wildfires.
 Genshu personally recycles 15,000 cans and bottles each week, while also running his nonprofit.
 He maintains collection bins at schools, residences, and businesses throughout Oahu, and schedules large-scale recycling drives at community spaces.
 Bottles4College also brings sustainability through recycling to Hawaii’s events including surfing championships that draw audiences of more than 20,000.
 Genshu organizes the myriad logistics for these events and is helped by his cadre of volunteers, many of them students.

 Genshu is passionate about protecting his state’s beautiful islands, where more than 900 million cans and bottles are sold each year.
 Many of them end up along roadways, on beaches, and in the water.
 Genshu has built partnerships with more than thirty businesses and organizations including United Airlines and Sustainable Coastlines Hawaii.
 He is also building a large Instagram following to garner support for his work.
 He hopes his recycling inspires more people to protect the environment and that his scholarships motivate more students to consider the possibility of college, despite Hawaii’s high cost of living.
 “Bottles4College’s impacts are made through the community’s aloha and unity to help better Hawaii’s environment, education, community, and lifestyle,” says Genshu.
 “I attest that when you put 1000% effort into your beliefs, a community will come together to help you make a true impact.”